Note: In March of 2019 we switched to a new homepage design. The old homepage design is, however, still available.

 A Quick Overview of the Many Resources Available on Beyond Intractability

-This site focuses on conflict, conflict resolution, peacebuilding, and more constructive ways of addressing (from advocacy and intermediary perspectives) today's big conflict problems.
+This site focuses on conflict, conflict resolution, peacebuilding, and more constructive ways of addressing (from both advocacy and intermediary perspectives) today's big conflict problems.
 Available materials address the full range of conflict issues from small-group interpersonal interactions to large-scale community, society-wide, and even international conflict.
-We address relatively tractable disputes and, especially, those intractable conflicts that tend to defy the best available conflict resolution strategies.
+We address relatively tractable disputes and, especially, those intractable conflicts that tend to defy the best-available conflict resolution strategies.

 For those with limited time, and little conflict resolution background: